hoff2/hoff2.github.io/_posts/2020-12-11-dependency-injection.md

 true "unit" testing, and you'd throw up your hands and go back to your old ways.

-Eventually some genius remembered that we can pass _objects_ along as parameters too, so we could just build the dependencies ahead of time and pass them in.
+Eventually some genius remembered that we can pass _objects_ along as parameters too, so we could just build those downstream dependencies ahead of time and pass them in.
 "Injecting" your dependencies' dependencies into them, instead of just letting your dependencies build all their own dependencies, this "inversion" of the "control" over dependencies, passed for enough of a mindshift to make it a buzzword.

 Indeed, it was considered such a mindshift that people decided they couldn't